The initial wave of resignations post-pandemic might have declined, but we’re not out of the woods. Far from it.

-It’s a perfect storm: employees are leaving the workforce in huge numbers, and hiring replacements is getting harder and more expensive.
-In this context, reducing turnover is a massive competitive advantage.
+So, employees are leaving in huge numbers, and hiring replacements is getting harder and more expensive.
+In this context, reducing turnover is a massive competitive advantage and your job is to understand what's causing the turnover.
+We've got a pretty good idea.
+We analysed our own data over the last months and noticed a few main reasons to why employees quit.

 Employers are racing to meet these needs, to develop a workplace that works for everyone.
 McKinsey report that 58% of workers in the US – equivalent to 92 million people – have the option to work from home at least sometimes, for instance.